 The future of the Oculus Rift and VR in general

-Even though you've spent the last few minutes reading the 4,000 words or so I've written detailing how games work, what virtual reality is like and what you can expect from the Oculus Rift when the company finally ships yours – seriously people, if you're still waiting, cancel your order and go to the store to buy one – there's still more to talk about.
+Even though you've spent the last few minutes reading the 4,000 words or so I've written detailing how games work, what virtual reality is like and what you can expect from the Oculus Rift if you get one, there's still more to talk about.

 Oculus has amazing plans for the Rift.
 It could very well be the next evolution of Facebook.
 We might one day hold meetings in virtual reality.
-I mean, it has a microphone built-in, so there's absolutely nothing stopping Oculus from enabling such a feature next week.
-(Actually, Facebook's Mark Zuckerberg showed off this exact functionality at October's Oculus Connect developer conference.
-Check it out!)
+I mean, it has a microphone built-in, so there's absolutely nothing stopping Oculus from enabling such a feature next week (and Facebook's Mark Zuckerberg has actually demoed it already).

 You might one day use it as a therapeutic tool, letting the hardware transport you to a beach where you can meditate.
 There are plans to use it as a gateway to music festivals, like South by Southwest and Coachella, as well as live concerts and sports games.